stackrox/stackrox/pkg/features/README.md

 1. A feature is being developed on a branch, gated by a dev-preview feature flag.
 2. The code meets the [GA requirements](../../PR_GA.md) with the feature disabled: the branch can be merged to the master branch.
 3. The feature is ready to be tested by the customers: the flag can be upgraded to tech-preview.
 Consult [the article on Products & Services](https://access.redhat.com/articles/6966848) for the differences between the two stages.
-4. The feature needs to be enabled for everybody: the flag should be removed.
+4. The feature can be enabled for everybody: the flag can be enabled.
+5. The feature has been *tested in production* for some time: the flag can be removed.

 > :warning: Feature flags cannot be used inside migrations or schema changes.
 > Migrations must be merged to the master branch without any feature flag gate, and must not break any current features.
->
-> :warning: There are flags today, which are enabled by default for two reasons:
->
-> 1. The feature has been delivered and enabled: such flags need to be deleted.
-> 2. The enabled flag disables the feature: we don't want more of such flags.

 ## Adding a feature flag